sbesson/ansible-role-jekyll-build/README.md

 Dependencies
 ------------

-This role requires `git` and therefore includes `versioncontrol-utils` as a dependency.
+This role requires `git` and therefore includes `openmicroscopy.versioncontrol-utils` as a dependency.

 Role Variables